supertux-community/supertux-pre-0.1-archive/README.md

 ## Binaries

-You can find pre-build binaries for Windows in the `binaries` folder.
+You can find pre-built binaries for Windows in the `binaries` folder.

 ## Credits